sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 **Severity Level:** 1

 **Revisions:** Changing these words so that they better suit the user’s vocabulary to increase the usability of these key interactions.
+We changed the text for searching by text to "Text Search" instead of just "Search," and changed the "Threads" tab to say "Your Threads".

 <figure>
 <img src="../assets/images/search_new.jpg" alt="New Search" style="max-width: 50%;"/>